 A few weeks ago I saw a tutorial in a project magazine for making your own raspberry vinegar.

-I thought it would make a perfect holiday gift that I could get started on early because it’s never too soon to begin preparing for the holidays.
+I thought it would make a perfect holiday gift that I could get started early because it’s never too soon to begin preparing for the holidays.

 Unfortunately, I can’t credit the original magazine because I was hastily trying to take a mental snapshot of the tutorial while Matt was trying to hurry me along past the magazine rack.
 Sure, I could have purchased the magazine, but that takes all the fun out of it, right?
 Thankfully my memory came through on (most of) the details, and my homemade raspberry vinegar turned out beautifully.